Dal-mzhang/LOC-FLOW/README.md

 The LOC-FLOW is released and maintained at https://github.com/Dal-mzhang/LOC-FLOW.

+How to start? bash run_all.sh.
+Detailed step-by-step explanations can be found in the CookBook and corresponding scripts.

-Dependent packages in LOC-FLOW includes PhaseNet [contains Obspy], REAL, VELEST, hypoINVERSE, hypoDD, GrowClust, FDTCC, Match&Locate; see [STEP 0 in the CookBook or src].
+Dependent packages in LOC-FLOW includes PhaseNet [contains Obspy], REAL, VELEST, HYPOINVERSE, hypoDD, GrowClust, FDTCC, Match&Locate; see [STEP 0 in the CookBook or src].
 Questions related to the original packages should be addressed to the corresponding authors.

 All other credits to Miao Zhang (also author of REAL and Match&Locate), Min Liu (also author of FDTCC), and Tian Feng, who integrated these packages and made the I/O codes publicly available.
 We thank Weiqiang Zhu for help with the PhaseNet.
 The CookBook is prepared by Ruijia Wang and Miao Zhang.